bhartiroshan/kubeadmsetup/README.md

 ### Installing Storage class

-- This would install a rancher local storage class named `standard`.
+- This would install rancher local storage class named `standard` and will be the default storage class.
 - kubectl apply -f https://raw.githubusercontent.com/bhartiroshan/kubeadmsetup/master/local-path-storage.yaml

 ## Your kubernetes cluster is ready now.